migs51/homework2/README.md

 ## Completed

 * created a mobile first responsive website using only bootstrapp with no additional style sheet
-* all images are responsive
+* all images and content are responsive
+* used the bootstrap grid system
 * did not use any media queiries
 * navbar is consisent across all pages
 * links all work
 * used semantic html to layout skeleton of the the site
+* created a sticky footer

 ## Directions